colbad2/LaunchList/README.md

 -- nw_protocol_get_quic_image_block_invoke dlopen libquic failed
 -- displayModeButtonItem is internally managed and not exposed for DoubleColumn style.
 Returning an empty, disconnected UIBarButtonItem to fulfill the non-null contract.
 - any code TODOs
+- mark any change from the API data with // DATABASE CHANGE, and gather those changes to a single class
 ### UI Features
 - some images need a detailed image view (astronaut portraits, etc.)
 - pare down the dataset lists to useful stuff only